Section 5.5 Power Series

 \(b \gt 1\text{.}\) In

-Exercise 5.7.8, we present a slightly different ways of finding these sums.
+Exercise 5.7.8, we will look at a slightly different way of finding these sums.